jendrikseipp/vulture/README.rst

 Similar programs
 ----------------

 * `pyflakes <https://pypi.org/project/pyflakes/>`_ finds unused imports and unused local variables (in addition to many other programmatic errors).
 * `coverage <https://pypi.org/project/coverage/>`_ finds unused
   code more reliably than Vulture, but requires all branches of the code to actually be run.
 * `uncalled <https://pypi.org/project/uncalled/>`_ finds dead code by using the abstract syntax tree (like Vulture), regular expressions, or both.
+* `dead <https://pypi.org/project/dead/>`_ finds dead code by using the abstract syntax tree (like Vulture).

 Participate